 “Why do we as a culture hold on to toxic relationships?”

-This, Dear Reader, was a question asked by my sister-in-law one Friday afternoon as we watched the lunchtime news and an item came up about a woman who had hacked off her husband’s ‘transformer’ after many years of enduring his violence and drug abuse.
+This, Dear Reader, was a question asked by my sister-in-law one Friday afternoon as we watched the lunchtime news.
+A news item came up about a woman who had hacked off her husband’s ‘transformer’ after many years of enduring his violence and drug abuse.

 It was interesting that she asked me that question for at the time, I was carrying out research on this very subject.
 I had long pondered on the reasons and motivations that made us sustain, endure if you may, hostile passengers in the respective journeys of our lives.